Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Experiment Results

 \section{Experiment Results}

-In this section, we detail the experimental results and show the benefits of R-SBL variants as compared to the baseline methods.
-We will extensively show that in all of the sparse recovery experiments described above, the R-SBL variants we propose perform significantly better than its SLEP-$\ell_1$ and NN-OMP counterparts both in terms of MSE and PE.
+Here, we show that in all of the sparse recovery experiments detailed above, the proposed R-SBL variants outperform the baseline solvers in terms of NMSE and PE.
+The R-SBL variants outperform the baseline solvers when the dictionary is non-i.i.d., coherent, low-rank, ill-posed or even non-negative, showing the robustness of R-SBL to different characteristics of the dictionary $\vect{\Phi}$.

-In Fig. \ref{fig_f1_norm} we show the sparse recovery performance of the R-SBL variants and the baseline solvers as a function of the cardinality for the noiseless scenario.
-The dictionary elements were drawn from a normal distribution and the ground truth solution was drawn from $\mathcal{N}^R({0}, \vect I)$.
-As the cardinality of the ground truth solution increases (e.g. after $K=30$) the performances of NN-OMP and SLEP-$\ell_1$ deteriorate both in terms of MSE and PE.
-On the other hand, R-SBL variants are quite robust with almost no recovery error.
-At the largest cardinality of $K=50$ we see that R-SBL variants still outperform the baseline algorithms by a large margin.
-We further notice that MCMC and DA perform better than LMMSE recovery and slightly better than GAMP.
-Furthermore, the DA variant performs nearly identical to MCMC in terms of MSE and PE.
-This is an expected behavior since MCMC prunes off-diagonal elements of the scale matrix $\vect{\Sigma}$ iteratively when they drop below a certain threshold.
-In this case, MCMC might converge to the DA solution.
+In Fig. \ref{fig_f1_norm}(a) we show the sparse recovery performance of the R-SBL variants and the baseline solvers as a function of the cardinality for the first set of experiments.
+As the cardinality of the ground truth solution increases (after $K=30$) the performances of NN-OMP and SLEP-$\ell_1$ deteriorate both in terms of NMSE and PE.
+On the other hand, R-SBL variants and NNGM-AMP are quite robust with very small recovery error.
+For the largest cardinality of $K=50$, we see that R-SBL DA and MCMC outperform other methods.
+The DA variant is nearly identical to MCMC in terms of NMSE and PE.
+This is expected since MCMC prunes off-diagonal elements of the scale matrix $\vect{\Sigma}$ iteratively, when they drop below a certain threshold.